Package 'slca'

 posterior

-the list of posterior probablities for each latent class variable.
+a list of posterior probablities for each latent class variable.

 convergence